Experts in Financial Services Regulation

 Lessons from the Field

-Members of our team were directly involved in one of the earliest shelf charter transactions: the acquisition of Premier American Bank in Miami, Florida.
+Members of our team were directly involved in the acquisition of Premier American Bank in Miami, Florida, one of the earliest shelf charter transactions.
 This deal showcased how the shelf charter can enable qualified buyers to move quickly and strategically in FDIC-assisted acquisitions.
 Read the OCC’s release here.

 What It Takes